 October 18, 2014: Version 13.2 Released, and the Last Version to Use the XBMC Name

 Version 13.2, “Gotham”, marked the end of an era for XBMC.
 The XBMC name had been in use for years.
 Many users had grown deeply attached to it.
 However, the decision had to be made.
 The project was dealing with legal problems as a result of the name and its Xbox origins as well.
 Likewise, there were issues of the name being used to weasel money from individuals who did not realize that the program is actually free, and open source.
 The XBMC Foundation felt the need to put these issues to rest.

 December 23, 2014: XBMC Renamed “Kodi” with the Launch of Version 14.0, “Helix”

-The alpha release of v17, “Krypton”, promised to bring some much needed changes to Kodi.
+The alpha release of v17, “Krypton”, promised to bring some much-needed changes to Kodi.
 Among the biggest, and perhaps most beneficial, was the retirement of the much-vaunted “Confluence” skin.
 The skin, which saw its reign last for several years, finally came to a close.
 In its place were two, unique skins: “Estuary” and “Estouchy“.
-Both provide a more streamlined experience, with the promise of an even more user-friendly experience than even “Confluence” was able to provide.
+Both provide a more streamlined experience, with the promise of a more user-friendly experience than even “Confluence” was able to provide.

 February 3, 2017: Stable Release of v17, “Krypton”